Learning the Meaning of Usage of Albeit

 How to use Albeit

-Albeit is used to join two clauses together; the main clause and a subordinate clause, where the subordinate clause states an action opposite the main clause.
+Albeit is used to join two clauses together: the main clause and a subordinate clause, where the subordinate clause states an action opposite the main clause.
 In other words, when we use albeit, we want to say that the subordinate clause is contrary to the main clause.

-Albeit is apparently used as negative conjunction to show that the action of a subordinate clause is not in accordance with the main clause.
+Albeit is apparently used as a negative conjunction to show that the action of a subordinate clause is not in accordance with the main clause.
 The grammatical name for the kind of clauses introduced by albeit is the concession clause.

-To use albeit in a sentence, you should identify the main clause and mark it as distinct from the subordinate clause while you label your subordinate clause as A. replace A with the word “albeit” and re-write the sentence.
+To use albeit in a sentence, you should identify the main clause and mark it as distinct from the subordinate clause while you label your subordinate clause as A. Replace A with the word “albeit” and re-write the sentence.

 Let us illustrate it using the following